Loch Ryan: Location and geography

+Natural heritage

+Loch Ryan has Scotland's largest remaining intact native oyster reef.
+Oysters from the loch have been translocated to sites across Europe to promote species recovery.

 History and usage

 Historically the loch has seen human activity on its shores since ancient times.
 Sheltered from the rough seas of the North Channel and the North Atlantic the loch has been an important safe harbour for vessels.
 William Smith, Britain's foremost classicist of the 19th century, identifies Ptolemy's toponym Abrauannus (Ἀβραουάννος), with Loch Ryan, particularly with its outlet to the sea.
 Ptolemy described Abrauannus or Abravannus as a river of Britannia Barbara, that discharged itself a little northward of the Promontorium Novantum, or Mull of Galloway into Luce Bay.
 According to Smith, Abravannus is probably the stream which flows through Loch Ryan into the sea - Ab-Ryan, or the offspring of Ryan, being easily convertible into the Roman form of the word Ab-Ryan-us - Abravannus.

 In early 1307 at the beginning of Robert the Bruce's campaign in the wars of independence he sent two forces to attempt to gain control of south west Scotland.
 One force, led by his two brothers, consisting of eighteen galleys, landed in the loch.
 In the Battle of Loch Ryan, they were immediately overwhelmed by local forces, led by Dungal MacDouall, who was a supporter of the Comyns.

 The loch would have been used historically for traditional maritime activities including fishing.
 The Statistical account of Scotland 1791–99, records: